aidewoode/jekyll-theme-mint/README.md

 For more information you can see here <https://jekyllrb.com/docs/themes/>.

+You can also use docker-compose to set up development environment.

+Just like this:

+    $ docker-compose run --rm app bundle
+    $ docker-compose up

+## Build gem

+    $ gem build jekyll-theme-mint.gemspec

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).